 OpenTelemetry for system-wide visibility

-OpenTelemetry is vendor-neutral and standardized around traces, metrics, and logs, with a collector model that lets teams instrument many languages and export to the observability backend of their choice [8].
-For multi-agent systems, this is how you stop distributed ambiguity from becoming operational blindness.
+Blind spots kill multi-agent systems quietly.
+OpenTelemetry is vendor-neutral and standardized around traces, metrics, and logs, with a collector model that lets teams instrument across languages and export to whatever observability backend they already trust [8].
+Without trace continuity, distributed ambiguity compounds into operational blindness faster than most teams expect.

 Docker, SLSA, and Sigstore for portable and assurance-oriented delivery controls